kristinameyers/resource-finder/replit.md

 # Resource Finder Application

 ## Overview
 This project is a comprehensive full-stack Resource Finder application that connects users with essential community services through an intelligent, mobile-first platform.
 The application successfully integrates with the National 211 API V2 to display real-time resource information including phone numbers, hours of operation, detailed service descriptions, and interactive contact elements.
 The platform features a professional 5-tab bottom navigation, comprehensive accessibility settings, and a polished user interface that meets modern accessibility standards.
+The application uses the official Santa Barbara County 211 logo for professional branding.

 ## Project Status: Production Ready ✅
 The application is complete and ready for deployment with all core features implemented and tested.